 All blogs, posts and answers are based on the work in Integrative Therapies for Fibromyalgia, Chronic Fatigue Syndrome, and Myofascial Pain: The Mind-Body Connection by Celeste Cooper, RN, and Jeff Miller, PhD.
 2010, Vermont: Healing Arts press and are not meant to replace medical advice. http://www.thesethree.com

 Author of Chapter Five, Living with and Coping Effectively Through Fibromyalgia: Detecting Barriers, Understanding the Clues, in Fibromyalgia Insider Secrets: 10 Top Experts, 2nd Ed.
 Ebook complied by Deirdre Rawlings, ND, PhD

 Find out more about this book:Integrative Therapies for Fibromyalgia, Chronic Fatigue Syndrome, and Myofascial Pain: The Mind-Body Connection

-Mehmet Oz, MD, Cardiology, answeredYour need for intimacy may not change at all if you have fibromyalgia.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredYour need for intimacy may not change at all if you have fibromyalgia.
 What may change is the type of intimacy you desire and enjoy.
 Having sex requires energy, which you may have in limited supply.
 If you and your partner have engaged in vigorous lovemaking in the past, you may need to agree to dial down the intensity a notch or two.
 Also, people with fibromyalgia sometimes find that certain sexual positions they once found pleasurable now cause intense pain.
 Experimenting to find more comfortable positions may help you continue enjoying intimacy.
 Keep this in mind: Communication is the best sexual aid money can't buy.
 You and your partner should be honest and open about your needs and desires.